 1. Load up on fibre.

 There’s a reason why fibre (specifically, the insoluble kind) is called nature’s broom: it helps to “sweep” or move the foods along our colon.
-Eating fibre-rich foods such as apples and pears (both with peels), berries, whole-grain foods, carrots and potatoes regularly can help you avoid constipation.
+So, to avoid constipation, eat lots of fibre-rich foods such as apples and pears (both with peels), berries, whole-grain foods, carrots and potatoes regularly.
 For best results, strive to consume anywhere between 18 to 30 grams of fibre each day.

 2. Limit your consumption of dairy, alcohol and caffeine.